 You can look at the SIMalliance 3GPP R15 5G SIM card definition for more details.

-By now, you might be thinking, why is 5G better for IoT devices than currently popular NB-IoT and LTE-M?
+By now, you might be thinking, why is 5G better for IoT devices than the currently popular NB-IoT and LTE-M?

-That's a valid point as 5G mainly focuses on speed, but many IoT devices are not dependent on speed.
+That's a valid point, as 5G mainly focuses on speed, but many IoT devices are not dependent on speed.
 Sensor reporting measurements sent once a day don't need anything faster than speeds of 60-90 kbit/s currently offered by NB-IoT and LTE-M.

 Another example could be smart autonomous drones that need to position themselves regarding their exact location and height at high speed.
 As existing 4G technology comes with bad latency for these use cases, 5G will solve these latency issues to control and transmit live video views.

-Industry 4.0 and manufacturing could start exchanging data between robots, sensors and humans for efficient collaboration.
+Industry 4.0 and manufacturing could start exchanging data between robots, sensors, and humans for efficient collaboration.
 Without 5G, manufacturing equipment needs to be wired in place to allow reliable, low latency, high-speed data connection.
 Not ideal for moving machines in manufacturing facilities.

 We realise that 5G in IoT is more focused on high data consumption and low latency while still improving these devices' battery life over 4G.
 But, we can't expect 5G's power consumption to be as good as NB-IoT or LTE-M, which are the best technologies in the future for low power and low bandwidth use cases.